cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 There is still one very important missing thing, the routes.
 The routes are the "which URL will trigger which action" information.

-We put them in a dedicated file so you don't have to look at every single controllers when you are looking for a specific piece of code.
+We put them in a dedicated file, so you don't have to look at every single controllers when you are looking for a specific piece of code.
 Just check the routes, they are the map of your application.